Maximizing your conditioning for wrestling is of the utmost importance as you start to reach the end of the year.

 2 series of 8 sets for 2 days.

-14 seconds on with 25 seconds off.
+14-seconds on with 25-seconds off.

-I’m not here to try and steer you away from following and implementing hard workouts to help peak your conditioning.
+I’m not trying steer you away from following and implementing hard workouts.

 Great article.
 I have Joel’s book and use it for my conditioning regularly.
 It’s a great read.
 Keep it up brutha.